bootstrap-vue/bootstrap-vue/src/components/table/README.md

 ## Stacked tables
-An alternative to responsive tables, Bootstrap-Vue includes the stacked table option, which allow tables to be rendered in a visually stacked format.
+An alternative to responsive tables, Bootstrap-Vue includes the stacked table option (using custom SCSS/CSS), which allow tables to be rendered in a visually stacked format.
 Make any table stacked across _all viewports_ by setting the prop `stacked` to `true`.
 Or, alternatively, set a breakpoint at which the table will return to normal table format by setting the prop `stacked` to one of the breakpoint values `'sm'`, `'md'`, `'lg'`, or `'xl'`.

 Column header labels will be rendered to the left of each field value using a CSS `::before` pseudo element, with a width of 40%.